 The witch and the princess will always be there, warring in our childhoods, giving us the choice between making or watching our story happen.
 But perhaps, as All Kinds of Fur and Lissar demonstrate, it doesn’t have to be so clear cut.
 Be kind.
 Be graceful.
 Wear the ballgown, and dance the night away.
 But also use your skills.
 Make your own changes.
 Do things in your own way.
 Let it be known that you are wise and powerful, and never shy away from a trip into the woods alone.

-- From the Beast to the Blonde: On Fairy Tales and Their Tellers by Marina Warner
+- Marina Warner, From the Beast to the Blonde: On Fairy Tales and Their Tellers (London: Vintage, 1995)

-- ‘All Kinds of Fur’ (1812 version) in The Original Folk and Fairy Tales of the Brothers Grimm, edited by Jack Zipes
+- Jacob & Wilhelm Grimm, ‘All Kinds of Fur’ (1812 version) in The Original Folk and Fairy Tales of the Brothers Grimm, ed. by Jack Zipes (New Jersey: Princeton University Press, 2016)

-- ‘Donkeyskin’ in Charles Perrault: The Complete Fairy Tales, translated by Christopher Betts
+- Charles Perrault, ‘Donkeyskin’ in Charles Perrault: The Complete Fairy Tales, translated by Christopher Betts (Oxford: Oxford University Press, 2010)

 - Kat Howard, ‘The Princess and the Witch’ on Fantasy Magazine